yotann/bcdb/docs/memodb/json.md

 - [DAG-JSON] was intended to be used for this purpose, but it sometimes prevents the use of `"/"` as a key in maps, which could easily be a problem when representing file paths in MemoDB.
 The exact rules about when `"/"` are allowed are somewhat complicated.
+It also doesn't support MemoDB's extensions to DAG-CBOR, such as 64-bit unsigned integers.
+- YAML is actually a set of many possible formats; for example, implementations have no consensus whether `on` should be parsed into a boolean or a string.
-- YAML doesn't have a good way to distinguish between the boolean "false" and the string "false", the number "1" and the string "1", etc. That's fine when you know the schema of the data you're parsing, but MemoDB tools need to work with arbitrary Nodes with unknown schemas.
-One could distinguish between `false` for the boolean value and `"false"` for the string, but it's too error-prone for humans to remember the exact strings which need to be quoted this way.
+  That's fine when you know the schema of the data you're parsing, but MemoDB tools need to work with arbitrary Nodes with unknown schemas.
 - TOML works best when the top-level structure of the document is a tree of maps, which isn't necessarily true of MemoDB Nodes.
 It also doesn't have a good way to encode CIDs or binary data.